We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 Can I defer my scholarship?

-In cases where a deferral request has been approved, the duration of your deferral will reduce the time you have to complete your commitment to teach obligation.
+In cases where a deferral request has been approved, the duration of your deferral will reduce the time you have to complete your Commitment to Teach obligation.

 Please refer to the Deferral Policy for more information.

-Can I accept the Commonwealth Teaching Scholarship in conjunction with other scholarships or incentive programs?
+Learn more on the Resources pageCan I accept the Commonwealth Teaching Scholarship in conjunction with other scholarships or incentive programs?

 If you apply for a Commonwealth Teaching Scholarship, you can also apply for other scholarships or incentive programs.
 However, you must check that there are no restrictions and that you can meet the requirements of all programs.